-The more extreme sub-genres of metal, such as black metal, metalcore, and others, often have a unique kind of screaming or growling technique.
+The hardest sub-genres of metal, such as black metal, metalcore, and others, often have a unique kind of screaming or growling technique.
 Metal growling is not just shouting.
 It is a particular technique and warm-ups that need to be done correctly to sound great and protect your vocal health.

 Metal singers growl because it’s a defining feature of the genre, it suits the instruments and effects, it often places more emphasis on the singer, and fits the genre’s darker sound.